MortezaJavadian/TelegramMessengerBot/README.md

 2. **Add `.gitlab-ci.yml` in your project**
    - In your .gitlab-ci.yml file, use only one of the following variables to control the message:
-      - `PUSH`: Set this to TRUE to send the standard, automated push notification.
+      - `PUSH`: Set this to TRUE to send the standard text, automated push notification for commits and tags.
       - `TEXT`: Use this to send a completely custom message instead.
       - `FILE`: Use this to send a test file (can be combined with TEXT as caption).
    - Test results are automatically sent as reply to push notifications.